-Improved knowledge of the precise interactions and feedbacks between sea-ice, the ocean, atmosphere and ice sheet is critical for modelling and understanding the current and future behaviour of Antarctic sea-ice.
+Improved knowledge of the precise interactions and feedbacks between sea-ice. the ocean, atmosphere and ice sheet is critical for modelling and understanding the current and future behaviour of Antarctic sea-ice.
 This again represents a considerable challenge, given the complex regional and seasonal sensitivities and possible feedbacks involved.
 Fortunately, we are on the cusp of an exciting new era in observational capability for monitoring the Antarctic seaice environment, using airborne and under-ice observing platforms in combination with the new Australian icebreaker RSV Nuvina.
 While satellites can measure sea-ice extent and concentration with considerable accuracy, it will be important to develop means of routinely monitoring and methods for predicting sea-ice and snow cover thickness over the entire sea-ice zone of the Antarctic.
 This new knowledge will support improvements to numerical models of the atmosphere-oceancryosphere system, and through this, the predictability of the global climate system itself.

-Despite the harsh and unforigiving climate, Antarctica and the Southern Ocean are home to an abundance of species that thrive in freezing conditions.
+Despite the harsh and unforgiving climate, Antarctica and the Southern Ocean are home to an abundance of species that thrive in freezing conditions.
 A combination of the cold and isolation over millions of years has produced an ecosystem unlike any other, with many uniquely adapted species.
 The blood of the Antarctic icefish, for example, contains an anti-freeze compound that allows it to succeed in below-zero temperatures.
-Instead of blooming on the warm and sunlit surface of the ocean, like most phytoplankton, ice algae endure the long winter twilight by colonising the underside of the sea-ice.
-The sea-ice also provides a refuge for billions of Antarctic krill, which graze and grow on the algae during winter before the spring ice melt releases them into the open ocean in vast swarms.
-The sheer abundance of krill in the Southern Ocean provides enough food to sustain a great number and variety of foraging marine mammals and birds, including the growing population of baleen whales that return from the tropics every year.
+Instead of blooming on the warm and sunlit surface of the ocean, like most phytoplankton, ice algae endure the long winter twilight by colonising the underside of the sea ice.
+The sea ice also provides a refuge for billions of Antarctic krill, which graze on the ice algae during winter and drift with the ice into areas that supply ample food during the ice melt in spring.
+The sheer abundance of krill in the Southern Ocean provides enough food to sustain a great number and variety of foraging marine mammals and birds, including recovering populations of baleen whales that return from the tropics every year.

-One cost of this highly specialised adaptation is vulnerability to change.
-Disturbances to ecosystems, such as warming, acidification, pollution and fishery depletion, have the potential to create major disruptions to Antarctic ecosystems.
+One cost of these highly specialised adaptations and being highly attuned to the growth and melt cycle of the sea ice is vulnerability to change.
+Disturbances to ecosystems, such as warming, acidification, change in ice conditions, as well as depletion by fisheries, have the potential to create major disruptions to Antarctic ecosystems.
 Research by the ACE CRC and other agencies has shown that the Southern Ocean, like many marine ecosystems world-wide, is encountering significant changes linked to climate change.
-The changes in pH, temperature, circulation and sea-ice - along with increased fishing pressure - are all likely to have far-reaching consequences for marine conservation.
-A key focus of ACE CRC efforts has been developing collaborative international 19: Southern Ocean seafloor ecosystem.
+The changes in pH, temperature, circulation and sea ice are all likely to have farreaching consequences for marine conservation.
+A key focus of ACE 18: Southern Ocean seafloor ecosystem.

-projects designed to increase our understanding of both the distribution of key Southern Ocean species and the likely impacts of these pressures across the ecosystem.
+CRC efforts has been developing collaborative international projects designed to increase our understanding of both the distribution and responses to change of key Southern Ocean species and the likely impacts of these pressures across the ecosystem.
 As a consequence, the ACE CRC has played a leading role in streamlining the delivery of science into policy forums.
-Its work is directly aiding policy makers to anticipate and address major conservation and management challenges in the Southern Ocean.
+Its work has directly aided policy makers to anticipate and address major conservation and management challenges in the Southern Ocean.